arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 ### Background tasks

-`--rocksdb.base-background-compactions` (Hidden)

-Suggested number of concurrent background compaction jobs, submitted to the low priority thread pool.
-Default: 1.

-`--rocksdb.max-background-compactions`
+`--rocksdb.max-background-jobs`

 Maximum number of concurrent background compaction jobs, submitted to the low priority thread pool.
-Default: 1.
+Default: number of processors.

-`--rocksdb.max-background-flushes`

-Maximum number of concurrent flush operations, submitted to the high priority thread pool.
-Default: 1.

 `--rocksdb.num-threads-priority-high`

 Number of threads for high priority operations (e.g. flush).
 We recommend setting this equal to `max-background-flushes`.
-Default: 1.
+Default: number of processors / 2.

 `--rocksdb.num-threads-priority-low`

 Number of threads for low priority operations (e.g. compaction).
-We recommend setting this equal to `max-background-compactions`.
-Default: 1.
+Default: number of processors / 2.

 ### Caching